-0006 - Position a Window
+0006: Position a Window

 Sometimes you need a window to land in a specific spot on the screen.
 As a user, I like windows and dialogs to open in the last position I used and closed them.
 This is pretty much mandatory behaviour with a three-monitor set-up so I don’t waste time scanning all that screen real estate to figure out where my application or dialog just opened.

 For this example, I used two buttons, one to move the window up and to the left, the other to move it down to the right.
 And because of that, I had to use a

-The other thing I introduce here is D language’s interface which is used to sketch out a plan for classes which will be similar enough to share functions and data, but not so similar that the functions will all do exactly the same things in the same way.
+interface.
+It’s used to sketch out a plan for classes which will be similar enough to share functions and data, but not so similar that the functions will all do exactly the same things in the same way.
 In our case, we want one button to move the window to the left, the other to the right.
-That similar enough in that the window’s moving somewhere, but the destinations are different.
+That’s similar enough that it makes sense to derive these two from an interface because, with both buttons, the window’s moving somewhere.
+It’s just the destinations that are different.

 Buttons that change the position of the window.
-By reading through the interface’s code, we can see that it:
+By reading through the interface code, we can see that it:

 - has a meaningful name (

-- it takes a GTK
+- takes a GTK